symfony/symfony-docs/quick_tour/the_architecture.rst

 ----------------------------------

-Thanks to Symfony's service handling, you can *extend* Symfony in many ways, like by creating an event subscriber or or a security voter for complex authorization rules.
+Thanks to Symfony's service handling, you can *extend* Symfony in many ways, like by creating an event subscriber or a security voter for complex authorization rules.
 Let's add a new filter to Twig called ``greet``.
 How?
 Just create a class that extends ``AbstractExtension``::